Priberam/SummEBR/README.md

 # SummEBR

-Source code for the paper ["Improving abstractive summarization via energy-based re-ranking"](https://arxiv.org/abs/2210.15553) (D. Pernes, A. Mendes, and A. F. T. Martins).
+Source code for the paper ["Improving abstractive summarization with energy-based re-ranking"](https://arxiv.org/abs/2210.15553) (D. Pernes, A. Mendes, and A. F. T. Martins).
 Presented at the *2nd Workshop on Natural Language Generation, Evaluation, and Metrics* **(GEM 2022)**.

 If you wish to use the code, please read the attached **LICENSE.md**.